 Snacking—nutritional powerhouse or indulgence?
 What defines the healthiest snack?
 We’ll cover all of these questions and more in this guide to balanced snacking, but first, let's demystify the term 'snack.'

-A snack is any food eaten between meals.
-Typically, we get the urge to snack when our stomachs start rumbling a few hours after our last meal – but it can also be an answer to a dip in energy (that 3:00 afternoon slump), or in response to a sweet or salty craving.
-Most adults snack at least once a day, with studies finding that snacks make up 10% of daily calorie intake.
-Snacking is essential for children, making up 27% of their daily calorie intake.
+A snack is any food consumed between meals.
+Typically, we get the urge to snack when our stomachs start rumbling a few hours after our last meal.
+Alternatively, it could be a solution to the notorious 3:00 PM energy slump or an answer to sweet and salty cravings.
+Most adults snack at least once a day, with research finding that snacks make up 10% of daily calorie intake.
+As for children, snacking is even more essential, making up 27% of their daily calorie intake.

 Processed vs Whole Food Snacks

 Although snacks can be a great addition to a healthy diet, many readily available packaged snacks are highly processed, devoid of nutritional value, and high in calories.
 For example, some of North America's most common snack foods include chips, cookies, ice cream, popcorn, candy, soft drinks, and baked goods.
 These are great examples of calorie-dense, nutrient-poor foods that can leave us feeling sluggish and tired.